 In BD, the tendon on the top of the finger (called the central slip) is torn or cut from the other tendons.
 This creates a tear that resembles a buttonhole (or

 in French).
-The middle joint is forced down and the fingertip bends back.
+The first finger joint is forced down and the fingertip bends back at the second joint.
 The tendons on this part of the finger are flat and thin.
 They are prone to injury.
 If you have BD in the thumb, it affects a joint called the metacarpophalangeal (MCP).

 BD can be caused by:

-A powerful blow to the fingerA cut to the finger’s central slipAn injury to the middle finger joint—called the proximal interphalangeal (PIP) jointA severe burn on the hand
+A powerful blow to the fingerA cut to the finger’s central slipAn injury to the first finger joint—called the proximal interphalangeal (PIP) jointA severe burn on the hand

 Factors that may increase your risk of developing BD include: